Become an Experience Maker in Financial Services and Insurance

 - A custom subject line with my destination (which got me to open the email)

 - A featured image of the Pittsburgh city skyline with the words “Pittsburgh is calling” (which made me smile)

 - The body copy was very easy to scan and had two important pieces of information to help facilitate the conversion — a) they knew I searched but did not purchase and b) they found alternative dates and prices for me to consider. (which made me convert)

 When a company, like my go-to airline gets it right, they get it right.
 They know the importance of reaching their customer and invested in tools to manage personalization across the customer journey.
 The tools are not limited to a robust analytics solution, but also a nimble personalization and targeting platform that enables the marketing teams to pinpoint actions that can generate revenue and achieve higher customer retention rates.

 Today, 60% of marketers find it challenging to personalize content yet 77% of them believe real-time personalization is critical.
 Most marketers are planning for real-time technologies that can help improve personalization efforts with more relevant data, according to the Real-Time Marketing Insights Study (sponsored by Adobe and the DMA).
 I know many of our customers are on this journey.

 Understanding customer insights and tailoring content in near real-time is critical not just for B2C but also for B2B.
 Creating personalized experiences may seem overwhelming, but it doesn’t have to be.
 We have guided clients through the personalization spectrum, so they can start small and grow their personalization strategies over time.
-We recently launched a new guide to personalization which explains this spectrum in more detail; however, you can also view more content from our Adobe experts here.
+Our guide to personalization explains this spectrum in more detail; however, you can also view more content from our Adobe experts here.